 We began our year with our “A Week of Inspirational Math, as we did last year.
 This was an on-line course from Stanford University Mathematics Department, and the director’s name is Jo Boaler.

-**5th Grade Math–We will continue our work in Chapter 3, as we work on Multiplying and Dividing Numbers
+**5th Grade Math–We will continue our work in Chapter 8 Fractions, and review all basic skills.

 **New Math Group–We will continue our work on order of operations, and basic algebraic expressions.

-The students should also be reading daily (15-20 minutes each day at home), including silent reading done in class) towards their required 15 AR Points each Trimester.
+The students should also be reading daily (15-20 minutes each day at home), including silent reading done in class) towards their required AR Points each Trimester. **This Trimester the required AR points are: 20.
+Next Trimester is: 25!

 SCIENCE: We are studying and applying the Scientific Method with some simple individual and group experiments done in class.
 We are also learning about the Earth and Space Systems, the importance of recycling, and how to best take care of our environment in Lessons 3 & 4 in our new Science program.